filipe1309/algoexpert-ts-solutions/README.md

 My method for solving the challenges is:
 1. Read the challenge description
 2. Draw a solution
-3. Write the solution in TypeScript withut looking at the solution hints
+3. Write the solution in TypeScript without looking at the solution hints
 4. Run the tests
 5. Refactor the solution
 6. Repeat steps 4 and 5 until all tests pass